cryptojim99/cielago_blog/content/posts/monaspace_fonts.md

 ### *Step 4*: Ensure the Fonts Are Served Correctly

-Zola’s static/ directory is served at the root of your site.
+Zola's static/ directory is served at the root of your site.
 For example, if you place a file in static/fonts/MonaspaceArgon-Regular.woff2, it will be accessible at /fonts/MonaspaceArgon-Regular.woff2.

 Make sure your styles.css file is linked in your base.html template: